 Christmas Hope

-The whole foundation of Christmas is to celebrate the arrival of the savior of mankind who is offering us hope for salvation and purpose.
+The heart of Christmas is the celebration of the arrival of the Savior of mankind, offering us hope for salvation and purpose.

-One of my favorite movie scenes of perhaps the second greatest Christmas movie of all time ” A wonderful life” is when the Senior Angel is speaking the the angel in training Clarence.
+One of my favorite scenes from what may be the second greatest Christmas movie of all time, It’s a Wonderful Life, is when the senior angel speaks to the angel-in-training, Clarence:

-In 2021 we have the challenges of a Virus that has changed our lives, and in a way robbed us of hope.
-We have all become somewhat discouraged.
+In 2021, we faced the challenges of a virus that changed our lives and, in many ways, robbed us of that hope.
+We all became, to some extent, discouraged.

-When I think of Christmas and the birth of Jesus I really focus on what his birth meant and why after more than 2 millennium we continue to debate not only his existence by his purpose.
-I think what makes the Christmas story sustainable isn’t Santa Clause but the idea that we have been promised eternal hope.
+When I think of Christmas and the birth of Jesus, I focus on what His birth meant—and why, more than two millennia later, we continue to debate not just His existence, but His purpose.
+What makes the Christmas story endure isn’t Santa Claus—it’s the enduring idea that we have been promised eternal hope.

-Christmas is a time to reflect on the promise of Christ’s birth, the promise to all of us that we have the opportunity to better ourselves by how we treat one another.
-That the gift of Christmas is the birth of Hope through the birth of a Savor.
+Christmas is a time to reflect on the promise of Christ’s birth: the promise that we can become better by how we treat one another.
+The gift of Christmas is the birth of Hope through the birth of a Savior.

-I know as I write this many of my readers and children question the existence or purpose of Jesus and God generally.
-But even if you don’t believe, you can celebrate what Christmas represents – that tomorrow offers a brighter future for everyone, no matter their past choices and mistakes.
-That Christmas is the the promise of hope in our lives.
+I know many of my readers—and even my own children—question the existence or purpose of Jesus and God.
+But even if you don’t believe, you can still celebrate what Christmas represents: that tomorrow can be brighter for everyone, no matter their past choices or mistakes.
+Christmas is, above all, a promise of hope.

-So no matter how you choice to celebrate it, I want to wish you a lifetime of hope and the Merriest of Christmases.
+So, no matter how you choose to celebrate, I wish you a lifetime of hope—and the Merriest of Christmases.

 This entry was posted in Uncategorized.
 Bookmark the permalink.